-First you need to understand what paint quality you’re dealing with.
+- First you need to understand what paint quality you’re dealing with on the surface.
 Using a sharp blade cut an X to your existing surface and cover with tape.
 If paint comes away when the tape is ripped off then it’s unsound and needs to be completely removed.

-To clean your weatherboards, use a broom to remove cobwebs from beneath your eaves or around your gutters.
-If you don’t have a high-pressure hose you can use a paint scraper and sandpaper to remove flaking paint.
+- To clean your weatherboards, use a broom to remove cobwebs from beneath your eaves or around your gutters.
+If you don’t have a high-pressure hose remove flaking paint with a paint scraper and sandpaper.

 TIP: Cover and tape exterior lights with a plastic bag to prevent electrical damage when a hose is in use.

 - Now you’re ready to start painting.
 For best results, begin at the top and work your way down.
 Paint the underside of your boards then the face.
 Use long strokes in horizontal motions from one side to the other.